 The limited liability company (LLC) is a type of business structure that offers business owners both the liability protection of a corporation as well as the tax benefits of a partnership or sole proprietorship.
 A limited liability company consists of one or more owners (called “members”), who often actively manage the company’s business affairs.
 LLCs are relatively simple to establish and operate, and offer flexibility and other advantages to its owners.

-The best form of business structure depends on many factors, and should be determined according to your particular business and overall goals.
+The best form of the business structure depends on many factors and should be determined according to your particular business and overall goals.
 LLCs offer some of the following advantages:

 - LLC members enjoy limited liability, similar to that of a shareholder in a corporation.
 In general, your risk is limited to the amount of your investment in the limited liability company.

 - LLC members share in the profits and in the tax deductions of the limited liability company while limiting the potential financial risks.

 - LLCs offer a relatively flexible management structure.
 The business may be managed either by members or by managers.
 Thus, depending on the needs or desires of the members, the limited liability company can be a hands-on, owner-managed company, or a relatively hands-off operation for its members where hired managers actually operate the company.